 Your right to safe, cultural support

 knowmore is a free and confidential legal service.
-We give legal advice and support to people who have survived institutional child sexual abuse.
+We give legal advice and support to people who have survived child sexual abuse.
 We acknowledge that many Aboriginal and Torres Strait Islander people have also experienced intergenerational trauma from government child removal policies.
 At knowmore, we will work with you in a culturally safe and trauma-informed way.

 Aboriginal and Torres Strait Islander engagement team

 If you are an Aboriginal or Torres Strait Islander person, you can speak with one of our Aboriginal Engagement Advisors.
 They’re here to help you, arrange other support options for you or just have a yarn.
 We have male and female Aboriginal Engagement Advisors based in Sydney, Brisbane, Melbourne and Perth.
 Call 1800 605 762 to arrange to speak with an Aboriginal Engagement Advisor in your nearest office.

 We acknowledge that not all Aboriginal or Torres Strait Islander people may want to speak with an Aboriginal Engagement Advisor.
 If so, we may arrange for you to speak with a non-Aboriginal member of our Support Services team.
 You have the right to decide on your journey with knowmore.